 You are not a bad stepmom.

 We all suffer from others’ expectations of us.

 If you love the kids like your own, you’ll be reminded you’re not the mom; if you don’t love the kids the same, you’re an evil stepmom.⠀

 If you admit sometimes stepparenting is challenging, you’re ungrateful.
 If you pretend it’s all sunshine and rainbows, you’re not genuine.⠀

 If you prioritize your marriage, someone will argue you need to put the kids first.
 If you put the kids first, your marriage suffers.⠀

 My best advice?
 Stop the shoulds.⠀

 The only thing you SHOULD be doing is what’s best for you, your marriage, and your unique stepfamily.
 Don’t let someone who isn’t in your shoes have a say over what you should be doing, how you should be caring, or what your role in your family should be.

 There’s no one-size-fits-all approach.
 Just because your family looks or functions differently than someone else’s doesn’t make you a bad stepmom.
 Do what works for YOU.

 P.S.
-If you find you’re fighting an uphill battle against shame, guilt, and shoulds, schedule an intro to coaching call and let’s talk.
+If you find you’re fighting an uphill battle against shame, guilt, and shoulds, apply now and let’s talk.